AdobeDocs/experience-manager-core-components.pt-BR/help/using/image.md

 >[!NOTE]
 >
->A partir da versão 2.2.0 dos Componentes principais, o componente de imagem adiciona o atributo UUID exclusivo `data-asset-id` ao ativo de imagem para permitir o rastreamento e a análise do número de visualizações que cada ativo individual recebe.
+>As of release 2.2.0 of the Core Components, the Image Component adds the unique UUID attribute `data-asset-id` to the image asset to allow tracking and analysis of the number of views that individual assets receive.

-### Guia Recursos {#features-tab}
+### Features Tab {#features-tab}

-Na guia **Recursos** , você pode definir quais opções estão disponíveis para os autores de conteúdo ao usar o componente, incluindo opções de upload, orientação e recorte.
+On the **Features** tab you can define which options are available to the content authors when using the component including upload options, orientation, and cropping options.

 * Origem

    ![](assets/chlimage_1-19.png)

-   Selecione a opção **Permitir upload de ativos do sistema de arquivos** para permitir que os autores de conteúdo façam upload de imagens de seu computador local.
+   Select the option **Allow asset upload from file system** to allow content authors to upload images from his or her local computer.
 Para forçar os autores de conteúdo a selecionar apenas ativos do AEM, desmarque essa opção.

 * Orientação